The things left behind, the important documents and endless paperwork and yes, the clutter… what to DO with all that after someone passes away?

 I don’t care if the loss was 3 DAYS ago or 3 YEARS ago – grief does NOT have a specific timeline that everyone follows.

-In short, there is no right or wrong way to feel or act after you experience someone you love dying.
+In short, there is no right or wrong way to feel or act after you experience someone you love passing away.

-While I can’t stop the pain you are feeling, maybe I can give you some tips and tricks to help you declutter the sentimental items and other items your loved one left behind…
+While I can’t stop the pain you are feeling, maybe I can give you some tips and tricks to help you declutter the sentimental items, the paperwork and other items your loved one left behind…

 AND – some suggestions to help you prevent your ‘normal’ daily STUFF from piling up on YOU while you are going through the grieving process.